denizkorkmaz52/3D-PC-FPS/README.md

 # 3D-FPS
- 3D fps game for pc
+ 3D fps game for pc.
+Your goal is to defend the transformer of your neighbourhood against zombies.
+You have several weapons and bombs to defend it.

 # SCREENSHOTS
 Here are some screenshots of the game